 Governance framework

-As such, our governance framework supports us to make objective and transparent decisions which are in the best financial interests of our members.
+Our governance framework supports a culture of accountability which includes policies and processes to operate effectively and ethically in the best financial interests of our members.

 The Board Charter sets out the authority, responsibilities and operation of the Trustee Board.